 Empowering you to let go of food rules & reconnect with your body’s internal wisdom

-Discover how nutrition counseling can be an integral part of your
+Discover how working with a dietitian can be an integral part of your

-Imagine having a space to talk about food struggles without fear of judgment and having a supportive guide to help map the way forward to food freedom.
+Imagine having a space to talk about food struggles without fear of judgment and having a supportive guide to help map the way forward towards food freedom.

+Food is more than just fuel.
+It is a way to take care of yourself and connect with community, culture and life.
 Those who struggle with disordered eating report spending a large majority of their day thinking about food decisions.
-Struggling with food decisions and negative thoughts can take up so much mental time and energy.
+Struggling with food decisions and negative thoughts can take up so much mental time and energy that makes it difficult to maintain relationships or practice self-care.

-Focusing on self-care rather than restriction or obsessions allows you to begin to make peace with food and live your life fully again.
+Focusing on self-care and connection rather than restriction or obsessions allows you to begin to make peace with food and live your life fully again.

 How nutrition counseling can help

-Nutrition counseling is an important part of eating disorder recovery.
-An eating disorder dietitian can help you become more aware of disordered food patterns and how they make you feel emotionally AND physically.
-You will be able to move away from eating disorder behaviors and towards a more compassionate relationship with yourself and food.
+Working with a Registered Dietitian Nutritionist (RDN) is an important part of eating disorder recovery.
+An eating disorder dietitian can help you become more aware of disordered food patterns and how they make you feel emotionally and physically.
+You will be able to move away from disordered eating behaviors and towards a more compassionate relationship with yourself and food.

 Nourish your body

-During your work with an eating disorder dietitian, you will discover how to make decisions around food that are more in line with your individual needs without feeling guilt or judgement.
+You will discover how to make decisions around food that are more in line with your individual needs without feeling guilt or judgement.
+During your nutrition sessions you take steps towards feeling less overwhelmed by food.

 Eat with confidence

 Nutrition counseling sessions will help you learn how to eat with more confidence.
 You’ll gain knowledge and skills on choosing foods that align with your personal values while also providing the fuel your body needs.
-You will also learn how to create achievable goals that will help make lasting changes towards having a more positive relationship with food.
+You will also learn how to listen to your body instead of extrenal messages to determine what to eat.

 Recognize diet culture messages